 The Loop is a school year program.
-Programs are offered 32 weeks during the school year for 2.5 to 3 hours a day, 5 days a week.
-In addition, students may participate in 6 to 8 weeks of summer program offered 5 hours a day.
+Programs are offered 32 weeks during the school year for 2.5 to 3 hours a day, 4 days a week on Monday-Thursday.
+In addition, students may participate in 6 weeks of summer program offered Monday-Thursday.
 School year programs begin immediately following the final bell and ends between 5:30 and 6:00 pm.
 A typical schedule includes:

-· Academic Support Hour-homework help, Tutoring, Loop curriculum, Lego, Computers
+- Academic Support Hour-homework help, Tutoring, Loop curriculum, STEM/STEAM, Computers

-· Enrichment Hour-health and fitness activities, character education, youth development
+- Enrichment Hour-health and fitness activities, character education, youth development and others

 Service Delivery Model:

-The Loop program staff is expected to adhere to adult/child ratios at all times:
+The LOOP program staff is always expected to adhere to adult/child ratios: